demisto/content/Packs/SplunkPy/Integrations/SplunkPy/README.md

 2. *Enrichment Types*: Select the enrichment types you want to enrich each fetched notable with.
 If none are selected, the integration will fetch notables as usual (without enrichment).
 3. *Fetch events query*: The query for fetching events.
 The default query is for fetching notable events.
 You can edit this query to fetch other types of events.
 Note that to fetch notable events, make sure the query uses the \`notable\` macro.
 4. *Enrichment Timeout (Minutes)*:  The timeout for each enrichment (default is 5min).
 When the selected timeout was reached, notable events that were not enriched will be saved without the enrichment.
-5. *Number of Events Per Enrichment Type*: The maximal amount of events to fetch per enrichment type (default to 20).
+5. *Number of Events Per Enrichment Type*: The maximal amount of events to fetch per enrichment type (Drilldown, Asset, and Identity).
+In a case of multiple drilldown enrichments the limit will apply for each drilldown search query. (default to 20).

 #### Configure User Mapping between Splunk and Cortex XSOAR
 When fetching incidents from Splunk to Cortex XSOAR and when mirroring incidents between Splunk and Cortex XSOAR, the Splunk Owner Name (user) associated with an incident needs to be mapped to the relevant Cortex XSOAR Owner Name (user).